Emre-Dag/Tijdsregistratiesysteem/README.md

 ---

 #### 7. Conclusion <a name="7"></a>
-Due to lack of time, we have not been able to install this project.
+This project has been finalized.
+All that needs to be done is to install the project in the method school, but due to lack of time, we have not been able to install this project.
 We received a late reply to the mail on which we thought to install them during the Christmas vacation.

 ---